Rashid-17/SOC-lab/README.md

+# 🛡️ SOC-Lab

-# 🛡️ Windows Security Monitoring and Incident Investigation using Splunk
+# Windows Security Monitoring and Incident Investigation using Splunk

 ## Overview

-This project demonstrates the implementation of a Security Operations Center (SOC) lab using **Splunk Enterprise**, **Splunk Universal Forwarder**, and a **Windows Virtual Machine** to collect, monitor, and investigate Windows Security Event Logs.
+This project demonstrates the implementation of a basic Security Operations Center (SOC) lab using **Splunk Enterprise**, **Splunk Universal Forwarder**, and a **Windows Virtual Machine**.

-The objective of this project is to centralize Windows Security logs, monitor authentication activities, investigate security-related events, and gain hands-on experience with Security Information and Event Management (SIEM) technologies using Splunk.
+The objective of this project is to centralize Windows Security Event Logs, monitor authentication activities, and investigate security-related events using Splunk Enterprise as a Security Information and Event Management (SIEM) platform.

+Windows Security Event Logs are forwarded to Splunk Enterprise using Splunk Universal Forwarder and analyzed using Splunk Search Processing Language (SPL).
+This project provides hands-on experience in log collection, security monitoring, authentication analysis, and basic incident investigation.

 ---